-This capsule discusses how to use preference learning.
+This capsule discusses how to set up your capsule to use preference learning.

 Preference learning is done offline and is not currently demonstrated in the Simulator.
 This capsule primarily shows what full modeling for preference learning might look like.